tartley/tartley.github.io/_posts/2020-02-05-dina-as-otf.md

 For most bitmap fonts, this conversion will be done for you, by packagers or font authors.

-But you'll need to do the conversion yourself for any peripheral fonts that you love, but your distribution doesn't.
-Here's how I've managed it for my
+But you'll need to do it yourself for any peripheral fonts that you love more than your distribution does.
+Here's how I did it for my [beloved Dina](http://www.dcmembers.com/jibsen/download/61/).
-[beloved Dina](http://www.dcmembers.com/jibsen/download/61/).

-## The conversion process

-Good luck!

 ## 1. Identify the font file.